ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/22a4230e-9c38-4f6f-b6af-5cbb09f4432d)

-We can see name and size of secret data.
+We can see the name and size of the secret data.

 ## 6.4 Decode your secret(s)

-We can use `-o jsonpath` to get data from secret and `base64 --decode` to decode base64.
+We can use `-o jsonpath` to extract data from the secret and `base64 --decode` to decode the base64-encoded content.

 ![image](https://github.com/user-attachments/assets/d440d2b4-52cb-4bd7-834c-201a968491c3)

 ## 6.5 Update your Deployment to reference to your secret as environment variable.

-To reference to secret I will specify `secretKeyRef` option.
-Modified Deployment manifest:
+To reference the secret, I will specify the `secretKeyRef` option.
+Modified deployment manifest:

 ![image](https://github.com/user-attachments/assets/f869b3b6-c7e0-46d6-b2ce-70ddb030b007)